tf13/obelos/obelos/README.md

 ### 🔗 Direct Linking
 - Every highlight and bookmark gets a unique ID
 - Share exact positions on pages via URL fragments
-- Links automatically scroll to and highlight the target
+- Links automatically scroll to and flash the target
 - Perfect for collaboration and documentation

+### 📄 XHTML/XML Support
+- Works on complex documents like SEC EDGAR filings
+- Uses iframe-based toolbar for style isolation
+- Compatible with XBRL and other XML formats

 ## Installation